LocationFairbanks Center 242

 I have also published research on Twitter use by protesters and social and mobile media use for public health communication among high-risk groups.
 Among other outlets, my research has been published in First Monday, New Media & Society and Media Culture & Society.

-In my spare time, you will find me water-skiing on Lake Monroe in southern Indiana, walking my dogs around campus or riding my bike along the Monon trail.
+In my spare time, you will find me gardening, walking my dogs, or riding my bike along the Monon trail.

 Lindsay Ems' Website